keu/docs/astro/platform-variables.md

 description: A list of environment variables that are set globally on Astro and cannot be modified.
 ---

-## Overview

 As part of the Astro architecture, certain environment variables have preset values that cannot be overridden by your organization.
-This reference page contains information about each global environment variable set by Astronomer.
+The following table provides information about each global environment variable set by Astronomer.

-## Global environment variables

 |Environment Variable | Description | Value |
 |---------------------|-------|------------|